 8. Operating Mode:

-The quartz crystal could operate at its Fundamental mode or harmonic modes.
+The quartz crystal could operate at its Fundamental mode of harmonic modes.
 The fundamental mode is always the preferred oscillating mode.
 Odd harmonics such as 3rd, 5th, 7th, etc. are overtone modes.

 The specified center frequency of the crystal.
-Unit of frequency is Hertz (Hz).
+The unit of frequency is Hertz (Hz).
 Quartz crystals are specified in kHz or MHz.

 When a crystal is operating at parallel resonance, it looks inductive in the circuit.
 As the reactance changes, the frequency changes correspondingly, thus change the pullability of the crystal.
 The difference in frequency between the Fs and Fa depends on the C0/C1 ratio of the crystal unit and the load capacitance CL.